 I have a real good before and after to share with you all today along with a fun video tutorial (my increasing fav.)

 This is a story all about my friend Ashley.
 Her and her husband purchased a dated ranch home in their dream location last year and has been slowly bringing it into this decade.
 This house has great bones and SO much potential, but it’s been a slow process of choosing fresh but timeless updates on a budget.
 She has a small full bath that was so dang dated and sad and yellow.
+She was always looking at Anzzi Sinks and glass shower doors but as this room was still fully functioning, and there were other parts of the house that needed attention sooner, the dull yellow room was ignored.
 Last fall we found a vanity on deep discount at Lowe’s which fueled this renovation.
 She brought home the vanity, tore out her existing floor, had it installed rather quickly.
 Buuuuuuuttttttt, ever since has been living with bare concrete subfloor.
 We’ve all been there in a renovation right?

 This is what it looked like before so maybe you can see why she was itching to change it ASAP.